 Have you ever wondered what you could do to help prevent sexual violence?
 Have you seen something questionable and not know what to say or do?
-Do you want to be an upstander not a bystander?
-Join us for our upcoming bystander intervention campaign and training in 2016-2017.
-Check the Wellness website for further details and to request the training.
+Do you want to be an upstander, not a bystander?
+To request training fill out the Step UP!
+Request Form.

 Join the Sexual Violence Education Student Advisory Committee